richardatval/www.yesproject.org/what-you-can-do/yes-specialised-support-services.md

 ![Young man being counselled by woman](/img/specialist-support.jpg)

-You can access YES Specialised Support Services throughout your journey with the YES Project for a range of issues such as:
+You can access YES specialised support services throughout your journey with the YES Project for a range of issues such as:

 - Language and cultural barriers
 - Homelessness